hiRainn/wheels-for-php/jquery_select_tree/readme.md

-the data pass to front must be include the columns 'id','parent_id','name' and 'level'
+the data is passed to front must include the columns 'id','parent_id','name' and 'level'